Social Enterprise &

 SERVICE TO COMMUNITIES

-Our project-based Citizenship curriculum teaches young people critical life-long skills such as collaboration, resourcefulness and accountability.
+Our Curriculum teaches young people critical life-long skills such as collaboration, resourcefulness and accountability.
 Pupils take on increasingly responsible leadership roles that culminate in Leadership and Social Enterprise Projects in which they identify a community concern, and then plan, execute and evaluate a project to address it.
 Through these projects, our pupils:

 - Successfully manage challenging projects, from articulating a vision to project realisation